volterraedge/terraform-provider-volterra/docs/resources/volterra_advertise_policy.md

 `description` - (Optional) Description for the certificate (`String`).

 `custom_hash_algorithms` - (Optional) Use hash algorithms in the custom order.
-Volterra will try to fetch ocsp response from the CA in the given order.
+F5XC will try to fetch ocsp response from the CA in the given order.
 Additionally, LoadBalancer will not become active until ocspResponse cannot be fetched if the certificate has MustStaple extension set..
 See [Custom Hash Algorithms ](#custom-hash-algorithms) below for details.

 `disable_ocsp_stapling` - (Optional) This is the default behavior if no choice is selected..
 See [Disable Ocsp Stapling ](#disable-ocsp-stapling) below for details.

-`use_system_defaults` - (Optional) Volterra will try to fetch OCSPResponse with sha256 and sha1 as HashAlgorithm, in that order..
+`use_system_defaults` - (Optional) F5XC will try to fetch OCSPResponse with sha256 and sha1 as HashAlgorithm, in that order..
 See [Use System Defaults ](#use-system-defaults) below for details.

 `private_key` - (Required) TLS Private Key data in unencrypted PEM format including the PEM headers.
 The data may be optionally secured using BlindFold.
 TLS key has to match the accompanying certificate..
 See [Private Key ](#private-key) below for details.